pitt-crc/user-manual/docs/slurm/batch-jobs.md

 ### Report Job Statistics

-Add a call to the `crc-job-stats.py` wrapper script to display statistics for your job.
+Add a call to the `crc-job-stats` wrapper script to display statistics for your job.

 ### Output Handling